UU-cellbiology/bvv-playground/README.md

 # BigVolumeViewer-playground

-This is a fork of [BVV](https://github.com/bigdataviewer/bigvolumeviewer-core) to play around with some new features:
+This is a fork of [BVV](https://github.com/bigdataviewer/bigvolumeviewer-core) with some additional features:
-- using LUTs;
-- using gamma correction;
-- using different volume render methods (transparency/illumination);
+- "alpha-bending" volume render method (transparency/illumination);
+- opacity/transparency voxels property;
+- possibility to use LookUpTables (LUTs, custom and coming from ImageJ);
+- application of gamma correction to LUT/opacity;
-- clipping of displayed sources in shaders without reloading them.
+- clipping of displayed sources in shaders, optionally using clipping transform.

 Currently synced to BVV version 0.3.3 (this [commit](https://github.com/bigdataviewer/bigvolumeviewer-core/commit/60fe3d0595f1a68dd45f85e216f09b369eaa165d)).